-- 4.4.5.1 If a clearance request contained in a CPDLC message cannot be issued, the controller should send UM 0 UNABLE to deny the request prior to issuing any subsequent clearances. - a) If an alternative clearance (intermediate level or deferred climb) can be issued, the controller may subsequently uplink the clearance in a separate CPDLC message; and - b) If an alternative clearance that the flight crew might not be able to accept (higher level or route modification) can be issued, the controller should negotiate the clearance with the flight crew prior to issuing it. - Note.- The procedures for issuing alternative clearances are not applicable to a clearance request associated with an ADS-B ITP.
+4.4.5.1 If a clearance request contained in a CPDLC message cannot be issued, the controller should send $\underline{\text{UM 0}}$ UNABLE to deny the request prior to issuing any subsequent clearances.

+Note.- The procedures for issuing alternative clearances are not applicable to a clearance request associated with an ADS-B ITP.
 See paragraph 6.3.